eddpeterson/theBucketList/Readme.md

 * Timeline to integrate with Facebook and show not only past, but future # 16 hours https://developers.facebook.com/docs/beta/opengraph/

-* Should not allow hacking other user goals # 2 h

 * Create video
 Search for Royalty free music
 http://www.beatsuite.com/

 * Create production apps for facebook, heroku and map 101todos dns # 2 hours

-* Show next/previous 25 in goals view

 ## BUGS
-* Should call user completed goals percentage only when user is logged in or when the form is being displayed.
 * Rename button is not accessible for longer texts when Rename is wrapped on the second line.
 Bug is reproducible only if Rename is the only word on last line.
 Should place it on the left side as it was for Basecamp # 2 hours
 * Rename functionality is buggy and need to create alternative # 4 hours